City of Edmonton blames weather for poor road conditions this winter. What does the data show? | CBC News

 The city said Monday in an email that it defines winter as October to April.

-"Generally, we define winter as October to April, but as Edmontonians know snow events could happen in September and as late as May," city communications advisor Zak Fairbrother wrote in an email.
+"As Edmontonians know, snow events could happen in September and as late as May," city communications adviser Zak Fairbrother wrote in an email.

-Overall, Kulak said, this winter's temperatures are not substantially different than previous years.

-"Even with the cold snap Edmontonians and much of Alberta endeared in the month of January, some of the numbers still suggest overall the winter season was not that harsh," he said.
-"It was relatively near normal, maybe even above normal, for some areas."

 How does the freeze-thaw affect city roads?